juno-cash/juno-seeder/FORK_CONFIGURATION.md

 - `-t <threads>`: Number of crawlers to run in parallel (default 96)
 - `-d <threads>`: Number of DNS server threads (default 4)
 - `-p <port>`: UDP port to listen on (default 53)
+- `-s <seeds>`: Comma-separated list of mainnet seed hostnames to bootstrap from
+- `-u <seeds>`: Comma-separated list of testnet seed hostnames to bootstrap from
 - `--testnet`: Use testnet parameters

 ## Network Isolation